United City F.C.: United Football League

-First three seasons in the PFL
+First three seasons in the Philippines Football League

 When the Philippines Football League supplanted the UFL as the Philippines' top-tier football league, Ceres was among the pioneer clubs of the 2017 inaugural season.
-Ceres renamed themselves the Ceres-Negros F.C., designating the Panaad Stadium in Bacolod as their home venue.
+Ceres renamed themselves the Ceres–Negros, designating the Panaad Stadium in Bacolod as their home venue.
 Ceres-Negros won the championship in 2017, 2018 and 2019, and the 2019 Copa Paulino Alcantara title.

-Issues at Vallacar Transit affected Ceres-Negros operations during the 2019 season, when the team's status was uncertain due to a Yanson family dispute about Vallacar's management.
+Issues at Vallacar Transit affected Ceres–Negros operations during the 2019 season, when the team's status was uncertain due to a Yanson family dispute about Vallacar's management.
 Although Ceres chairman Leo Rey Yanson lost control of Vallacar after four of his siblings staged a boardroom coup in July, he regained control of the company in August.
 Despite the turmoil, Ceres clinched the league title.

-United City (2020–2023)
+As United City (2020–2023)

 Amidst the COVID-19 pandemic and after the 2020 PFL season was postponed, rumors of Ceres–Negros' departure from the league (or disbanding) have circulated.
 The pandemic triggered a force majeure which terminated the contracts of all the club's players.

 In July 2020, Ceres-Negros announced that club owner and chairman Leo Rey Yanson would step down and the club would negotiate with potential investors.
-Emirati-Philippine sports marketing firm MMC Sportz Asia was announced as the new owner of Ceres–Negros, and renamed the club United City F.C.
+Emirati-Philippine sports marketing firm MMC Sportz Asia was announced as the negotiator on behalf of the new group of owners of Ceres–Negros, and renamed the club as United City.
 The new owners said that the core of the original club (16 of its 21 players) would remain.
-MMC Sportz Asia had been involved in Philippine football as sponsors of Global F.C. in 2019, but did not renew their agreement the following season due to internal issues with the club.
+MMC Sportz Asia had been involved in Philippine football as appointed marketing arm of Global F.C. in 2019, but terminated their agreement during the season due to non payment by the club.